vuejs/docs/src/guide/component-basics.md

 </table>
 ```

 The custom component `<blog-post-row>` will be hoisted out as invalid content, causing errors in the eventual rendered output.
-Fortunately, we can use `v-is` special directive as a workaround:
+We can use the special `v-is` directive as a workaround:

 ```html
 <table>